Pull to refresh

 Overview

 The program absorbs the Army's recently shelved 300-kilowatt 'Valkyrie' laser and folds directed energy into the broader Golden Dome architecture authorized by Executive Order 14186.
-Combined Army and Navy spending is projected at roughly $675.93 million through fiscal 2031, with Lockheed Martin expected as prime contractor and first beam-control contracts due late 2026.
+Combined Army and Navy spending is projected at $675.93 million through fiscal 2031.
+Lockheed Martin is expected as prime contractor; first beam-control contracts are due late 2026.

 Why it matters